ihenwk/BInvestment/README.md

 ## Web Application Architecture

+The user must have £10,000 in funds as a minimum to be able to buy shares.

 ___
 ## Design Concept For User Interface & User Experience
-Once the web application is running, the user starts on the welcome page where they can choose between signing up or signing into their account using their userId and password.
+Once the web application is running, the user starts on the welcome page where they can choose between signing up or signing into their account using their UserId and password.
+If the user needs to sign up they will need to create a UserId, password, input their company name, phone number and e-mail.
+Once signed up, they will need to sign in.
+The user must have £10,000 in funds as a minimum to be able to buy shares.

+Once the user is signed into their account they will be taken to the menu page where they can choose from five options:
+1. Deposit Funds
+2. Buy Shares
+3. Sell Shares
+4. View All Shares
+5. Log Out

+The designs for the pages the user interacts with are shown below.

 ### Welcome Page:

 ![Welcome-to-Bright-Investment](https://user-images.githubusercontent.com/75650155/229965053-e78f6a27-54fa-4f78-9092-7663b62caffd.png)

 ### Sign In Page:

 ![Sign-in-page](https://github.com/ihenwk/BInvestment/blob/8a3c8adca992b6c7f96bffac3170549fcf1a7d07/User-Interface-Mock-Up-Design%20/Login.png)